epstabler/star/python/README.md

-Note that the very common representation of trees as data structures with a node label and a list of (0 or more) children is already an unranked tree data structure.
+Note that the very common representation of trees as data structures with a node label and a list of (0 or more) children is already an unranked tree data structure, where there is no assumption that each symbol has a unique rank.
 This contrasts with successor-based representations of trees, as for example in binary trees where each internal node has a left function and a right function.